MeetD99/ECHO_AI/README.md

 • pyttsx3\
 • speech_recognition\
-• wikipedia
+• wikipedia\
-• webbrowser
+• webbrowser\
-• os
+• os\
-• pywhatkit
+• pywhatkit\
-• pyfiglet
+• pyfiglet\
-• creds (contains OpenAI API key)
+• creds (contains OpenAI API key)\
-• openai
+• openai\
-• speedtest
+• speedtest\

 ->You can install these libraries using pip.
-For example:
+For example:\

-pip install pyttsx3
+pip install pyttsx3\
-After installing the libraries, you can run the program using the following command:
+After installing the libraries, you can run the program using the following command:\

-python EchoAI.py
+python chatbot.py

 ->How to Use

 When you run the program, Echo AI will greet you and ask how it can help you.
 You can then give it voice commands to perform various tasks.
 Here are some examples:

-"Wikipedia Python": This command will search for the Python article on Wikipedia and read the first two sentences.
+"Wikipedia Python": This command will search for the Python article on Wikipedia and read the first two sentences.\
-"Open Google": This command will open Google in your default web browser.
+"Open Google": This command will open Google in your default web browser.\
-"What's the time?": This command will tell you the current time.
+"What's the time?": This command will tell you the current time.\
-"Play Despacito on YouTube": This command will search for the Despacito video on YouTube and play it.
+"Play Despacito on YouTube": This command will search for the Despacito video on YouTube and play it.\
-"Chat GPT": This command will start a conversation with OpenAI's GPT-3 and provide a response to the given prompt.
+"Chat GPT": This command will start a conversation with OpenAI's GPT-3 and provide a response to the given prompt.\
-"Internet Speed": This command will test your internet download and upload speed and report the results.
+"Internet Speed": This command will test your internet download and upload speed and report the results.\
-"Exit": This command will exit the program.
+"Exit": This command will exit the program.\

 ->Credits

-This program was developed by:
+This program was developed by:\
-• Meet Dholakia
+• Meet Dholakia\
 The program uses several third-party libraries, as mentioned earlier, and the OpenAI API for chat.